 My brother Bruce Herbert sent me a treasure trove of lovely thoughts, quotes, and examples about note and letter writing.
 He included this about brevity: “As you know, E.B.
 White was a master of the short communication.
 He might be useful to help reinforce the idea that folks do not need to write long missives.
-One of my favorite letters in a collection of his work ends with an apology to the recipient for the length of the letter; he said ~ ‘if I’d had more time, it would have been shorter.’
-So, with that fine sentiment echoing in my ear I will close here!”
+One of my favorite letters in a collection of his work ends with an apology to the recipient for the length of the letter; he said, ‘If I’d had more time, it would have been shorter.
+So, with that fine sentiment echoing in my ear, dear sister, I will close here!”

 What most helps you with your own personal note and letter writing?
 What message have you received in personal mail that made a difference in your life?
 Please share in the comment below or join the conversation on my Facebook Page.

 If you struggle with note writing or just want to add some fun and impact to it, you’ll love my book published by Koehler Books in 2022: HEARTSPOKEN: How to write notes that connect, comfort, encourage, and inspire.
 You’ll find these tips and many, many more.
 You can order it from my HEARTSPOKEN BOOKSHOP (to support my writing and independent bookstores) or from AMAZON (available in hard, soft, or Kindle formats).